govardhan992/Devops/sonarqube/Sonarqube_with_postgressdb.md

 SonarQube is an open-source static testing analysis software, it is used by developers to manage source code quality and consistency.

 ## 🧰 Prerequisites
-1. Need an EC2 instance (min t2.small)
+1. Need an EC2 instance (t2.medium)
 2. Install Java-11

 ## Step 1: Update the server